What sort of a man was William the Conqueror? [Interactive]

 Hereward the Wake Cut 'n' Paste Activity

-Use Word, Publisher and the net to reconstruct the story of this Saxon resistance fighter and produce their own report (c.1 hour in classroom, can be split into 2 sessions).
+Use Word, Publisher and the net to reconstruct the story of this Saxon resistance fighter and produce their own report.

 The Domesday Book : What was it?

 An introductory worksheet to the Domesday Book - what it was, what it asked, why it was produced.

 The Domesday Book : How useful is it?

 This second worksheet encourages students to start thinking about "usefulness" as a sourcework concept by comparing the strengths and weaknesses of this source to that of the Bayeux Tapestry and (if they have studied it) the Luttrell Psalter.

 Students can now return to the Head2Head interview to complete one or both of the following worksheets:

 Timeline of Events in William's Reign

 Key Characters in William's Reign